ComplexCollaborativeAgents/aileenOG/README.md

 * Activate the conda environment
     `conda activate aileen_env`
 * Configure the following environment variables
+    * `WEBOTS_HOME` to your installation path /usr/local/webots recommended
-    * `PYTHONPATH` to include `/usr/local/webots/lib/python2.7` if you have the standard install
+    * `PYTHONPATH` to include `$WEBOTS_HOME/lib/python2.7` if you have the standard install
-    * `LD_LIBRARY_PATH` to include `/usr/local/webots/lib`
+    * `LD_LIBRARY_PATH` to include `$WEBOTS_HOME/lib`
 * Start webots on a terminal or from the GUI shell `webots`
 * Click on `File > Open World` and navigate to `aileen_world/worlds/aileen_world.wbt`.
 This should start the example world in webots.
 You can pause and play the world using control buttons in the webots application.
 * On a separate terminal window, run aileen_world.
-Note, that the server will not run properly until the webots simulation is actually 'playing'
+Note, that the server will not run properly until the webots simulation is actually 'playing'.
+You will see a message stating taht the aileen world server is starting.
     `python world.py`